ChristianLempa/videos/truenasscale-traefik/README.md

 ---
 ## Setting up an ip address

-When using Traefik on TrueNAS Scale, it can be useful to add an alias ip address, that will be used as the primary ip address for kubernetes load balancers.
+When using Traefik on TrueNAS Scale, it can be useful to add an alias ip address, hence the ports `80`, and `443` are already used by the default truenas scale web ui.
+Your alias ip can be used as the primary ip address for kubernetes load balancers to use port `80`, and `443` for Traefik.

 IP Addresses are managed under **Network -> Interfaces**.

 ### Add an alias ip address to the primary interface

 Under **IP Addresses**, add an **Alias**.

+### Change kubernetes ip address

+Under **Apps -> Settings -> Advanced Settings**, change the **Node IP** to your alias ip address.

+All future load balancers deployed in Kubernetes will use this new **Node IP**.

 ## Setting up certificates